jlowellwofford/sc25-flux-eks/03-module3-mummi-workflows/README.md

 state-machine-manager-d95d6b564-5bhpl   1/1     Running     0          114s
 ```

-You can watch lammps jobs appear, each of which generates 2 pods (a Flux Operator minicluster) and then the final step (job-c) to constitute one completion.
+You can watch LAMMPS jobs appear, each of which generates 2 pods (a Flux Operator minicluster) and then the final step (job-c) to constitute one completion.
 If we ran MuMMI, the jobs could go up to 12 hours on HPC, and for small experiments, about 2.5 hours.
 When everything completes:

 ```bash
 $ kubectl get pods